 Along Eagle Street in Utica, within two or three blocks of each other, are several human service agencies: Hope House, a free meal program for the homeless and hungry, Health Friends, making prescription drugs available for low-income families, New Horizons, a shelter for teenage girls who are on their own, Abraham House, a facility for hospice care for terminally ill, and Emmaus House, a homeless shelter for women and their children.
 Last year, the group focused most of their work on Hope House and Emmaus House, helping out with various projects on their wish lists and of course, preparing and serving lots of meals.

-Rome Art and Community Center in Rome, NY, offers educational arts programming and performances for all ages throughout the year, including summer programs for children.
-The Center is also working to establish an arts pre-school for area children.
-During their two and a half days of service, the OA group worked on preparing for the Center's annual Renaissance Festival, one day working alongside children and teens and helping to direct them in their work.
+The Kirkland Art Center, in Clinton, offers educational arts programming and performances for all ages throughout the year, including summer and vacation programs for children.
+The Center is also an important hub of community activity, sponsoring book sales on the village green, a 5K run, drop-in art events, and the like.
+During their two and a half days of service, the OA group worked on renovation projects, cleaning up after some recent flooding, painting the children's art room, and helping to prep the space for the many fall events.

 This group worked with a small population of refugee children and was jointly sponsored by the Mohawk Valley Resource Center for Refugees and Grace Episcopal Church in Utica.
 The two student leaders and participants ran a "day camp" for elementary and middle school aged kids, planning all of the activities (crafts, kickball, music, etc.) at two sites - one day at the church and the second day at the church's off-site recreational facility.
 In addition, an evening of practicing conversation with adult refugees at the MVRCR was included.